 Add it into savory skillets like this Coconut Rice with Shrimp using coconut water with Carolina® Jasmine Rice and a hint of dark rum.
 To add a unique sweet flavor to sweet treats, use this spirit for a classic rum cake or a Caribbean holiday classic like these Christmas Cake Rice Fritters soaked in a rum glaze.

 Considering the wide range of influences from Latin American and European cultures, rice along with beans and legumes is a natural staple for the Caribbean.
 Served as a steaming bowl of plain long grain rice, yellow rice, coconut rice or more with chickpeas, pigeon peas, kidney beans, black beans or any other favorites, you can’t go wrong with rice and beans.

 Take a look at these three traditional meals made with rice and beans or legumes:

 - Arroz con Gandules: Meaning rice with pigeon peas, this one-pot dish is loaded with herbs, spices, ham and vegetables for a hearty meal!

 - Arroz Congri: This incredible traditional Cuban rice and beans dish is made with white rice, black beans and the savory taste of crispy bacon, vegetables and spices.

 - Arroz Con Habichuelas Guisadas: Another Latin-inspired favorite, this dish of stewed rice and kidney beans is loaded with savory flavor all sprinkled with cilantro, sliced avocado, and lemon juice.

 Rich with diversity and flavor, Caribbean cooking is just one of many different worldwide cuisines that are made easier with the help of Carolina® Rice.
-Create your own feast at home to experience all kinds of global flavors using meal ideas in our recipe selection!
+Create your own feast at home to experience all kinds of global flavors using meal ideas in our recipe selection like this arroz chaufa!
 When you try them, let us know how it went, we love hearing from home cooks.